danmbeyah/Python-Classifier-Algorithm/README.md

-# Python-Classifier-Algorithm
+# Python-Classifier-Algorithms
+This is an implementation of classifiers in Python using different algorithms
-This classifier uses Naive Bayes to implement binary classification
+1. Gaussian Naive Bayes